lucaazalim/fpaa-hamiltonian-path-finder-algorithm/README.md

 # Hamiltonian Path Finder Algorithm

-Simple Python implementation of a Hamiltonian Path finder algorithm using backtracking.

-This was built as an assignment for the **Foundations of Algorithm Design and Analysis** course at PUC Minas university.
+Simple Python implementation of a Hamiltonian Path finder algorithm using backtracking, built as an assignment for the **Foundations of Algorithm Design and Analysis** course at PUC Minas university.

 ## About